In this article

 Generally speaking, you’ll usually want to designate a beneficiary at the time you apply for a life insurance policy.
 That’s because most people choose to apply because there are specific people in their life they want to help if something were to happen to them.
 (For example, they’re applying for life insurance to help protect a spouse or child financially.)

 That said, if you pass away while your policy is active and you don’t have a named beneficiary, or if your beneficiary passes away before you do, then the death benefit from the insurer will become part of your estate and is likely to go through the probate process.
-That means that a judge would be responsible for figuring out who should receive the money from the life insurance policy.
+That means that a judge would be responsible for determining who should receive the money from the life insurance policy.
 This is usually determined by who’s most closely related to you.

 Some states have “community property laws,” which essentially state that you and your spouse are equal owners of all assets.
 In these states, your death benefit might go straight to your spouse automatically, regardless of whom you’ve named as a beneficiary, unless your spouse has given written consent for you to do otherwise.